Esther Kiernan reviews four very different recent releases from Aotearoa, taking in a few centuries, and the breadth of New Zealand and beyond.

 Regions of New Zealand: An Easy Guide by Peter Dowling

 [Editors’ note, 8 February 2018 – Following correspondence with the author of this book, the Sapling editors have removed two sentences from the review and can report the publisher intends to include a note about macron use in future editions of the book.]

 Regions of New Zealand: An Easy Guide begins along the lines of a geography textbook, with colourful maps that show the different ways that New Zealand has been divided into sections – rohe by Māori, provinces by the colonists, and the regions of today.

 The remainder resembles a collection of tourist pamphlets, with one double-page spread devoted to each region.
 Pages at the back briefly describe offshore islands, New Zealand territories, and national parks and marine reserves.

 The layout is attractive, with maps, photos, and fact boxes.
 However, the shortness of the book compared with the size and history of the regions means that the information is cursory and highly selective.
 For example, the Wellington region’s pages briefly mention its sub-regions, its founding, its capital status, its harbour, wind, and film industry, its landscapes, and the parliament buildings.

 This hardcover book is apparently designed for use in schools (containing some general curriculum links), and the design is typical of non-fiction books for this audience.
 The endpapers are a cheerful and striking shade of yellow.

 However, if this book was to serve as an overview of the regions for primary students, the language would need to be much more accessible and the information more comprehensive.
 Because of the bare-bones content and the adult language, I think the market for this book is in information centres and souvenir shops, rather than it being especially useful in schools.

 Esther used to work as an editor for Learning Media.
-She lives in Wellington with her four children, six chickens, and a budgie.
-She’s halfway through building a caravan from scratch.
+She has four children and lives in Wellington.